rasmaormane/testing/content/user-guide/getting-started/index.md

     - uncertainty characteristics
     - expected outcome

+3. 🧾 Identify similarities between your specific requirements and the available examples.

-3. 🧾 Look through the available examples and documentation, identify similarities and plan out how the toolkit can be applied to the specific case study (which tools, what order etc).
+  Look through the available examples and documentation, and plan out how the toolkit can be applied to the specific case study (which tools, what order etc).

-4. 🖥️ Install the toolkit (pip install comet??)
+4. 🖥️ Install the tools

+  - pip install comet_maths
+  - pip install punpy*
+  - pip install obsarray

+  _*Installing punpy will automatically install the other two tools._

-5. ✔️ Perform the uncertainty estimation and interpret the results (eror correlation, etc).
+5. ✔️ Perform the uncertainty estimation and interpret the results (eror correlation, etc)

+6. 📈 Advanced use

+  - Managing memory and runtime